sirisian/ecmascript-types/decorators.md

 Some contexts have metadata which is on the type (class constructor) and/or target.
 The same is true for enum types.
 For objects the metadata is on the instance.

 All Metadata uses a partial class which can be appended with typed symbol fields.
-Note: this depends on partial classes, currently listed under future considerations in the main proposal, being promoted into the core proposal.
-At minimum the restricted form of appending typed, symbol-keyed fields to the intrinsic metadata classes would need to be supported.
+Partial classes are specified in the main proposal's class extension section, including the restricted form this relies on: appending typed, symbol-keyed fields to the intrinsic metadata classes.

 ```js
 const myMetadata = Symbol('myMetadata');